bpFlacTeam/BpFlacForgenet/README.md

 Official Golang implementation of the WodChain protocol.

 This project was forked from the  go-ethereum.
-And made a lot of chanes  to work with wodchain.
+And made a lot of changes  to work with wodchain.

 And We are working on.